Pandemic Brings About MRO Diversification

 While it is believed by analysts that the crisis could lead to some OEMs pairing back their aftermarket intentions, some are nevertheless looking at MRO as a means of offsetting disruptions to program developments and production schedules.

-Japanese manufacturer Mitsubishi Heavy Industries (MHI) outlining plans to increase MRO activities at the end of 2020 having paused its M90 Spacejet aircraft development.
-It aims to tap into its knowledge as a type certificate holder for the CRJ program it acquitted from Bombardier, while also stating its desire to work on non-CRJ aircraft types.
+Japanese manufacturer Mitsubishi Heavy Industries (MHI) outlined plans to increase MRO activities at the end of 2020 having paused its M90 Spacejet aircraft development.
+It aims to tap into its knowledge as a type certificate holder for the CRJ program it acquired from Bombardier, while also stating its desire to work on non-CRJ aircraft types.

 The engine segment, hit by the dual challenge of deferred shop visits, has nevertheless proved fertile ground for companies.
 The past 12 months alone have seen several MROs establish designated engine businesses.
 While demand for heavy shop visits has decreased over the past 12 months, lighter, quick turn engine work has remained steady and will continue to do so as the industry gradually emerges from the crisis.
 In Europe, both FL Technics and Magnetic MRO have started specialized engine businesses in the past 12 months.